hrushikeshrv/ocw/6.046/lec1.md

 that will be able to solve any NP complete problem in polynomial time.

 ## Interval Scheduling Version 1
-Letís say you have one resource that you are receiving requests for - it may be a physical resource like a shared printer, it could be your personal time, or computation time on a server.
+Let‚Äôs say you have one resource that you are receiving requests for - it may be a physical resource like a shared printer, it could be your personal time, or computation time on a server.
 Your goal is to schedule requests by choosing a subset of the requests you receive such that no two requests conflict with each other, and you fulfil the maximum number of requests possible.